FluxML/Flux.jl/docs/src/saving.md

 Models are just normal Julia structs, so it's fine to use any Julia storage format to save the struct as it is instead of saving the state returned by [`Flux.state`](@ref).
-[BSON.jl](https://github.com/JuliaIO/BSON.jl) is particularly convenient for this, since it can also save anynomous functions, which are sometimes part of a model definition.
+[BSON.jl](https://github.com/JuliaIO/BSON.jl) is particularly convenient for this, since it can also save anonymous functions, which are sometimes part of a model definition.

 Save a model: